This is a guest post by Jerry Cao, coauthor of The Guide to Mockups.

 When choosing how much fidelity to give your mockups, consider first your individual needs, and then examine how you want mockups to fit into the process as a whole.

 Mockups will be as varied as the end-products they represent, so there’s really no fixed standard for how they should look or function.
-Only guidelines.

 The choice of how much fidelity or how much time to spend making your mockup is up to you.